avikde/avikde.github.io/_posts/2024-12-23-power-efficient-safe-robots.md

 We don't yet have a generally accepted methodology or architecture in robotics that could be a foundation for symbolic behavior programming.

-Transformer-based deep neural networks have become a generally-accepted architecture for without compositional properties, but neural networks are not necessarily incompatible with compositionality.
-For example, see [Hinton](https://direct.mit.edu/neco/article/35/3/413/114140/How-to-Represent-Part-Whole-Hierarchies-in-a) and [Marcus](https://compositionalintelligence.github.io/pdfs/Marcus.pdf).
+Transformer-based deep neural networks have become a generally-accepted architecture for without compositional properties, but neural networks are not necessarily incompatible with compositionality ([Hinton](https://direct.mit.edu/neco/article/35/3/413/114140/How-to-Represent-Part-Whole-Hierarchies-in-a), [Marcus](https://compositionalintelligence.github.io/pdfs/Marcus.pdf)).
 For more on this topic, I highly recommend the proceedings of this workshop on [The Challenge of Compositionality for AI](https://compositionalintelligence.github.io/).

 What is the path forward?
-If we value the benefits of modularity discussed above, it will take more work to develop the correct architectures, but I argue that this work is essential to get to the point of robotics becoming a true scientific discipline with predictable outcomes.
+If we value the benefits of modularity discussed above, it will take more work to develop the correct architectures, but this work is essential to get to the point of robotics becoming a true scientific discipline with predictable outcomes.